 The developer portal provides helpful tools, for you to see and interact with your APIs

 Login and Self-Registration

-Logging in to the Developer Portal is done by using the link on the Developer Portal’s default front screen, clicking on the link will bring up a login dialog where you can login or register.
-The launcher configuration can configured to match your preference.
+Logging in to the developer portal is done by using the link on the developer portal’s default front screen, clicking on the link will bring up a login dialog where you can login or register.
+The launcher configuration can be configured to match your preference.